ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 Numéro de TVA

-toddoUtiliser Helm charts officiels (Bitnami, ingress-nginx, cert-manager) pour robustesse. todo:add stripe webhook with staging todo:should add possibility for people to get notified for cabin in specific route they already reserved even in other company or website, just get alerted for cabin availability todo:check refund_type in ferryhopper and how to work with it tdo:check health integration list in doc
+todo:check if email that we sent an email for cabin or vehicule or any alert is booked the route, if not try to relance them toddo:Utiliser Helm charts officiels (Bitnami, ingress-nginx, cert-manager) pour robustesse. todo:add stripe webhook with staging:done todo:should add possibility for people to get notified for cabin in specific route they already reserved even in other company or website, just get alerted for cabin availability todo:check refund_type in ferryhopper and how to work with it tdo:check health integration list in doc